thomasm20/Project05/README.md

 # Project05
-Project with the purpose of
+Project with the purpose of displaying the Mandelbrot Set in an interactive GUI, allowing zooming and color changing by the user.

 Project 5
 CS 209 Fall 2019
 By Mitchell Thomas, Joe Salerno, and Brendan Olski

-===Features===
---Selection of shapes--
-Describe how you programmed the Mandelbrot set dispaly in a general sense, include descriptions of any patterns you used.
---Dragged shape preview--
-etc
---Other features--
-etc etc

 ===Canvas===
 Canvas.java contains a Canvas class that draws the pixels stored in the BufferedImage variable image in chunks and yields thread control for visual updates between chunks.